Your Source For Obscure TV!

 Each week Joe helped someone in trouble even as his trainer and friend Sergeant Will Corey (played by Arch Whiting) chased after him, knowing that Joe had been falsely accused.
 Over the course of the first season the two came close to meeting but never did.
 When the second season premiered, Sgt.
 Corey had been recalled to his unit and Joe settled down with a new partner in the form of hiker Josh McCoy (played by Chad States).

-Here’s how Bill D’Angelo explained the show’s conception to The Los Angeles Times in July of 1974:
+Here’s how Bill D’Angelo explained the show’s conception to The Los Angeles Times in July 1974:

 Richard Landau brought this idea to me about four years ago when I was producing Love: American Style.
 Ok, it’s The Fugitive, it’s Run for your Life.
 But they were “Les Miserables.”
 The part Whiting plays, the trainer, I think of as Ahab in “Moby Dick.”
 Joe is his white whale.
 Not that he wants to kill him or lock him up.
 The dog just doesn’t understand…